Skip to main content

 Retrieving transactions in a batch

-When you submit a bulk transaction request, Blnk assigns each transaction in the batch its own unique transaction ID but tags them all with the same parent_transaction (which is your original batch_id).
+When you submit a bulk transaction request, Blnk assigns each transaction in the batch its own unique transaction ID and links it to your batch_id:

 -H "Content-Type: application/json" \